Horse Vital Signs

 Equine Influenza

-This neuromuscular disease caused by either ingestion of bacterial spores or
+Botulism: This neuromuscular disease caused by either ingestion of bacterial spores or

 from wound botulism.
 The bacteria causes a flaccid paralysis that is almost always fatal.